Author: Patty Blount

 ❀ Lots of Diversity

 I did, however, really appreciate and enjoy the diversity in Nothing Left to Burn.
 One of the main characters, Amanda is a foster child and explains throughout the book how well-behaved she has to be in order to stay in her foster home.
 Reece’s dad also moves out at the beginning of the book, after his brother dies, leaving him with only his mother.
 These kinds of books really show readers are different perspective and a lifestyle that they might not be aware of.

-Personally, I would not recommend Nothing Left to Burn by Patty Blount due to its inability to engage readers and the slow pace of the storyline.
+Nothing Left to Burn by Patty Blount is not an engaging book and it is very slow-paced.
 However, if you are interested in books about firefighting, or are looking for something a little different, you might enjoy Nothing Left to Burn.
 I definitely had high hopes for this one.